-run(until, rt_factor=None, rt_strict=False, print_progress=True)

-Start the simulation until the simulation time until is reached.
+run(until, rt_factor=None, rt_strict=False, print_progress=True, lazy_stepping=True) Start the simulation until the simulation time until is reached.

 In order to perform real-time simulations, you can set rt_factor to a number > 0.
-An rt-factor of 1 means that 1 simulation time unit (usually a second) takes 1 second in real-time.
+A rt-factor of 1. means that 1 second in simulated time takes 1 second in real-time.
 An rt-factor 0f 0.5 will let the simulation run twice as fast as real-time.
+For correct behavior of the rt_factor the time_resolution of the scenario has to be set adequately, which is 1. [second] by default.